 Innovative ways that we train our teachers to better prepare future clinicians

-The BERST Scholarship Track is led by Rebecca Blanchard, a PhD-trained education researcher with experience in quantitative and qualitative research methods.
+BERST Scholarship opportunities are led by Rebecca Blanchard, a PhD-trained education researcher with experience in quantitative and qualitative research methods.
 Dr. Blanchard directly supports clinician educators through BERST by encouraging collaboration and offering guidance on:

 - Conceptualizing education projects into education research